 Anna also appears in The Best Of Looks Unfamiliar alongside Joel Morris on the View-Master Demonstration Reel, Joanne Sheppard on Colorado Beetle panic, Emma Burnell on the stage musical version of Dirty Dancing, Samira Ahmed on The Fun Food Factory, Jonny Morris on Battlestar Galactica action figures, Matt Lee on They Might Be Giants’ ‘Dial-A-Song’ service and Shanine Salmon on Neopets; you can find it here.

-Trev And Simon’s World Tour was covered in Looks Unfamiliar with Darrell Maclaine, which you can find here.
+Trev And Simon’s World Tour featured in Looks Unfamiliar with Darrell Maclaine which you can find here.

 Lindy Layton didn’t quite make it onto baffling 1990 compilation Summer Chart Party, but you can find out who did in Party To 18 Of The Hottest Summer Hits here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.